ishakkutlu/Enterprise-Document-Automation-System/README.md

   Multiple Word documents (with internal logic) are generated and printed in a single click — complete with print control and verification.

 - **Integrated asset management with traceable flows**
-  Handles asset entry, exit, and carry-over via source-based logic — generates 10 report types automatically.
-Improves auditability and operational transparency in asset workflows.
+  Handles asset entry, exit, and carry-over through source-based logic — automatically generates 10 audit-ready reports.
+Enhances operational transparency and accountability.

 ### 🔒 Data Continuity & Operational Safety
 - **Version-controlled data reset and system update**
-  Supports safe resets and lossless upgrades with dual confirmation, isolated user data, and a structured continuity architecture.
+  Enables safe resets and lossless upgrades — with dual confirmation, isolated user data, and a structured continuity architecture.

-- **Auto-close and session-specific continuity**
+- **Auto-shutdown and session continuity**
-  Automatically saves and closes active documents across Windows sessions — ensuring integrity even during user switches.
-Protects documents from data loss and supports unattended operation.
+  Automatically saves and closes system and other active documents across Windows sessions — preserving data integrity even during user switches and enabling unattended operation.

 ---